-From the Takoma Metro, catch Ride On 16 or 18 and the Metrobus F1 or F2.
+From the Takoma Metro, catch Ride On 16 or 18 and the Metrobus F1 / F2.

-From Fort Totten Metro or White Oak, catch the Metrobus K6 or the new limited-stop K9, which run along the entire Avenue.
+From Fort Totten Metro or White Oak, catch the Metrobus K6 or the new limited-stop K9, anywhere on the New Ave.

 From College Park or the University of Maryland catch the Metrobus F6.